Type 277 radar: Prototype system

 The main problem with adapting the new magnetron was that its 500 kW output demanded a 1 MW power supply.
 This required a new design using a discharge-line modulator of much more robust design, as it not only reached higher peak power but its continual output averaged 1 kW.

-To test the system as a whole, an experimental version of the new system, Type 273S Mark V, was built during the summer of 1942.
-This consisted of an operating cabin mounted on a gun carriage that allowed it to be rotated.
+To test the system as a whole, an experimental version of the new system was built during the summer of 1942, Type 273S Mark V. This consisted of an operating cabin mounted on a gun carriage that allowed it to be rotated.
 On top of the cabin was an antenna consisting of a single waveguide-fed cheese-type reflector enlarged to 15 by 2.5 feet.
 This was tested on the shore near RAF Ventnor.

 During this period, the Navy was introducing the Type 281 radar for air warning on larger ships.
 This metric-wavelength system was mounted relatively low on the ships and thus had a limited radar horizon.
 Aircraft only became visible to the radar at 40 miles if they were flying above 4,000 ft altitude, and there was a strong desire to "fill the gap" below this altitude.
 Considerable interest was generated by the new Mark V's and whether they could be adapted to this secondary role.

 To test this concept, the 273S was further modified with the addition of a separate IFF Mark III receiver on top of the cheese.
 Its antenna consisted of a series of vertical poles mounted along the back of the cheese, with metal netting hung from the poles to form a second cylindrical section.
 A standard two-element Yagi antenna was positioned in front of the reflector.

 After modification it was taken to an Army test site in North Wales at Great Orme, about 460 ft above sea level.
 In tests between December 1942 and February 1943 it demonstrated its ability to detect a Bristol Beaufighter at 80 miles while flying at 8,000 ft altitude.
 At that altitude the radar horizon was about 110 miles, so this was excellent performance.
 This was when it was manually rotated in A-scope fashion, it was expected that this would be reduced to perhaps 60 miles in a PPI system rotating at 2 to 4 rpm.